 Pennsylvania generally uses alimony in a more limited way than other states.
 While permanent alimony is awarded when a spouse is unable to support themselves because of age or disability, most alimony awards are for a fixed amount of time.
 The most common type of alimony in the state is “rehabilitative alimony.”
 These payments last for a limited amount of time and are intended to allow the financially dependent former spouse time to get back on his or her feet.
 While Pennsylvania courts often award one year of alimony for every three years of marriage, this is not a rule and will not be applied in every case.
 Having a lawyer who will fight for you can help ensure that the judge orders fair payments.

 In rare cases a type of payment called “reimbursement alimony” will be used to compensate someone who made a significant economic or professional sacrifice to allow their former spouse to attend school.
 If circumstances change at a later time, a court can modify, suspend, terminate or reinstitute payments.
 Lynn will work to protect your rights and your property in a divorce or separation.

-Meet with an experienced West Chester alimony and spousal support lawyer today
+Meet with an experienced Exton alimony and spousal support lawyer today

 Having an established and determined attorney like Linda MacElree Esquire, LLC on your side during a divorce is an important step in securing your financial future.
 If you have questions about the laws regarding spousal support, Lynn can help.
 To learn more, call us at 610.344.7600 or contact us online.
 From our office in Exton, we serve individuals and families throughout Chester County and the surrounding areas.
 Consultations are charged at Lynn’s then-hourly rate.